 Many people are now practicing some form of mindfulness, where you pay extraordinary attention to ordinary things.
 By practicing regularly, both in a structured sitting practice and while moving around during your day, you train your mind to become stabilized, energized and fully present to what is happening in yourself, in others and in your surroundings in a non-judgmental way.
 This approach to noticing mini-endings can be done by anyone, whether or not you are currently practicing mindfulness.
 Just think of it as a way to sharpen your powers of concentration and clear discernment.

-For the sake of clarity, let’s define experiencing a Gone as “an abrupt diminishing to all or part of something, that you happen to notice”.
+My new book Mind Your Life has a full overview of the Just Note Gone practice.
+Briefly, let’s define experiencing a Gone as “an abrupt diminishing to all or part of something, that you happen to notice”.

 Gone’s in your Breathing